wilwfy/LeetCode/README.md

 2. a local extremum (optimal) value is always used
 3. a matrix dp[i][j] is used to store result in most cases

+Using HashMap to reduce Time Complexity:

+0560.
+Subarray Sum Equals K

 Heuristic Solutions: